 Delayed Bone Healing

-If a shift of the tibial tuberosity or a trochleoplasty has been performed there is a risk that the bone will be slow to heal or may not heal at all.
+If a tibial tuberosity transfer has been performed there is a risk that the bone will be slow to heal or may not heal at all.
 In either case additional surgery may be required to encourage bone healing.
 The end result is usually satisfactory.

 Ongoing Knee Pain

-If the medial patellofemoral ligament has been reconstructed there may be some pain on the inside of the knee with deep flexion.
+If the medial patellofemoral ligament has been reconstructed there may be some pain on the inner of the knee with deep flexion (bending).
 It is usually a matter of working through this.
 It is not usually a long-term problem.

 If the hamstring tendon has been harvested to reconstruct the ligament there may be some pain at the back of the knee or thigh some 3-12 weeks after surgery.
 This may be associated with some bruising but does settle and is not usually a cause of any long-term problems.